roots/bedrock/README.md

 The post-install script will automatically copy `.env.example` to `.env` and you'll be prompted about generating salt keys and appending them to your `.env` file.

 Note: To generate salts without a prompt, run `create-project` with `-n` (non-interactive).
 You can also change the `generate-salts` setting in `composer.json` under `config` in your own fork.
 The default is `true`.

-To skip the scripts completely, `create-project` can be run with `--no-scripts` to disable it.

 1. Run `composer create-project roots/bedrock <path>` (`path` being the folder to install to)
 2. Edit `.env` and update environment variables: